Welcome to Wolfgang Banzhaf's Homepage

-- After a long wait, our book on Artificial Chemistries is out!
-Artificial Chemistries, co-authored with L. Yamamoto,
+- The first book on Artificial Chemistries is out Artificial Chemistries, co-authored with L. Yamamoto,

 is published by MIT Press in 2015.
 See also at Amazon

-- More on Linear Genetic Programming you find in our book from 2007:
+- More on Linear Genetic Programming you can find in our book from 2007:

 Linear Genetic Programming,